-Upholsterers with little to no experience tend to make between $19940 and $24620 while the more experienced ones make over $39350 per year.
+Upholsterers with little to no experience tend to make between $21860 and $27240 while the more experienced ones can earn over $42360 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Upholsterer is to move to a higher paying state like NH.
-Right now, the highest paying states for Upholsterers are NH, WA, NJ, NE and RI.
+One of the easiest ways to increase your salary as an Upholsterer is to move to a higher paying state like NE.
+Right now, the highest paying states for Upholsterers are NE, WA, ID, HI and NH.

-3 other factors that can increase your salary as An Upholsterer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Upholsterer is the degree you hold, the industry you work in, and lastly the company you work for.

 We asked other Upholsterers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons